-Pin Function Details PUL+ Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, each rising or falling edge active (set by inside jumper J3); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-In double pulse mode (pulse/pulse), this input represents clearly is a continuent to the pulse of PUL- this input represents clockwise (CW) pulse, active at high level or low level (set by inside jumper J3).
+Pin Function Details PUL+ Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, active at each rising or falling edge (set by inside jumper J3); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
+In double pulse mode (pulse/pulse), this input represents elaborated (CW) pulse, estimate thick level.
+PUL- (pulse/pulse), this input represents clockwise (CW) pulse, active at high level or low level (set by inside jumper J3).
 For reliable response, pulse width should be longer than 1.5μs.
 Series connect resistors for current-limiting when +12V or +24V used.
-The same as DIR and ENA signals.

 DIR+ DIR signal: In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (set by inside jumper J1), this signal is counter-clock (CCW) pulse, active at high level or low level (set by inside jumper J3).
 For reliable motion response, DIR DIR- signal should be ahead of PUL signal by 5μs at least.
 4-5V when DIR-HIGH, 0-0.5V when DIR-LOW.
-Please note that rotation direction is also related to motor-driver wiring match.
-Exchanging the connection of two wires for a coil to the driver will reverse motion direction.
-The default rotation direction can be reverse by inside jumper J2.
-ENA+ Enable signal: This signal is used for enabling/disabling the driver.
-High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA- namely Low level for enabling.) for enabling the driver and low level for disabling the driver.
-Usually left UNCONNECTED ( ENABLED ).
+Please note that motion direction is also related to motor-Drive wiring match.
+Exchanging the connection of two wires for a coil to the Drive will reverse motion direction.
+ENA+ Enable signal: This signal is used for enabling/disabling the Drive.
+High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA- namely Low level for enabling.) for enabling the Drive and low level for disabling the Drive.
+Usually left UNCONNECTED (ENABLED).

-Selecting Active Edge or Active Level and Control Signal Mode
+Selecting Effective Pulse Edge or Effective Level and Control Signal Mode

-There are two jumpers J1 and J3 inside the M752 specifically for selecting active pulse edge or active level and control signal mode, as shown in figure 2.
-Default setting is PUL/DIR mode and rising edge active (NPN, and PNP control signal is on the contrary).
+There are two jumpers J1 and J3 inside the M880A specifically for selecting active pulse edge or effective level and control signal mode, as shown in figure 2.
+Default setting is PUL/DIR mode and upward-rising edge active.(Note: J2 inside the Drive is used to reverse the default rotation direction.)